 Even though care homes have been here for quite some time, providing care and support to our loved ones, they never feel quite like home.
-That’s why live in care has become a perfect alternative.
+That’s why using live in care agencies has become a perfect alternative.
 In this article, we will guide you on:

 - what live in care is

-- how you choose live in care agencies
+- how you choose a live in care agency

 - how a live in agency works